 A support system is “a network of people who provide an individual with practical or emotional support.”
 Everyone needs help at some point in time.
 Foster families are faced with unique challenges that necessitate having a strong support system that they can lean on when things get tough.
 This support can be in the form of family, friends, church, and community groups.
 Having a predetermined list of approved and background-checked people that can help you out with childcare, meals, or respite is crucial when providing foster care.
 These people are aware of the potential needs of foster families and make themselves available to those families.
 The trick here is that a foster family must actually ask for help and asking for help is hard.

 There is an old song from the 1970s called Lean On Me that admonishes, “Please swallow your pride if I have things you need to borrow.
 For no one can fill those of your needs that you won’t let show.
 You just call on me, brother, when you need a hand.
 We all need somebody to lean on.
 I just might have a problem that you’ll understand.
 We all need somebody to lean on.
 Lean on me, when you’re not strong, and I’ll be your friend, I’ll help you carry on.
 For it won’t be long ’til I’m gonna need somebody to lean on.”
-Foster families are tough people, but even tough people need help from time to time.
+Foster families are tough people, but even though people need help from time to time.
 If you are not afraid to ask for help, you will be able to find a bit of a balance to help you retain your sanity.

 Have a plan for childcare.